 2. Choose the Right Number of Fish

-Plecos are indeed peaceful fish that are unlikely to act aggressively towards their tank mates.
+Plecos are indeed peaceful fish that are unlikely to act aggressively toward their tank mates.
 But that primarily applies to tanks with one pleco.
 The easiest way to invite conflict is to store multiple plecos within the same aquarium.

 First of all, because they are so large, housing two or more plecos would require aquariums of 300 gallons or more, which is not tenable for many aquarists.
 Secondly, in the presence of their kind, plecos can become quite territorial, and that can cause aggression.